hav4ik/hav4ik.github.io/content/posts/improving-deepseek-r1/index.md

 ### Dataset Curation

 Our team focused on collecting solution traces under 16K tokens.
-The reasoning was simple: most correct DeepSeek R1 outputs are under 6K, and 16K struck a good balance between accuracy and compute cost for our 7B and 14B models according to our teseting.
+The reasoning was simple: most correct DeepSeek R1 outputs are under 6K, and 16K struck a good balance between accuracy and compute cost for our 7B and 14B models according to our testing.

 - **Initial pool.** First, we filtered math word problems from [**NuminaMath-1.5**](https://huggingface.co/datasets/AI-MO/NuminaMath-1.5), sourcing problems with topics in Algebra, Geometry, Number Theory, and Combinatorics from Olympiads, AoPS forums, AMC and AIME of previous years, olympiad references, and number theory sources.
 Our goal was to get harder problems in topics that DeepSeek models would likely struggle with.
 - **Joining R1 traces.** We then joined with correct R1 reasoning traces from [**OpenR1-Math-220k**](https://huggingface.co/datasets/open-r1/OpenR1-Math-220k).
 Together with previous step, this filtered 800K problems down to 27K.